nmquan19/Lab05_OpenStreetMapAPI/README.md

 ## Usage

 ### User Authentication
-1. Click the "Sign In" button in the top-right corner
+1. Click the **"Sign In"** button in the top-right corner
-2. Choose to sign in with:
+2. Choose your preferred sign-in method:
-   - **Google**: Click "Continue with Google" and follow the OAuth flow
+   - **Google Sign-In**: Click "Continue with Google" and follow the OAuth flow
+   - **Email/Password**:
-   - **Email/Password**: Enter your email and password, then click "Sign In"
+     - Enter your email and password
+     - Click "Sign In" to log in
-   - **New User**: Click "Sign up" to create a new account
+     - Or click "Sign up" to create a new account
-3. Once signed in, your profile information will be displayed
+3. Once signed in:
+   - Your profile picture and name will be displayed
+   - Access personalized features
-4. Click "Sign Out" to log out
+4. Click **"Sign Out"** to log out of your account

 ### Location Search
 1. Enter a location name in Vietnam (e.g., "Hanoi", "Ho Chi Minh City", "Da Nang")